CosmicMist/GitTask-2-Person-C/README.md

-Numboy
+# NumberGenerator

-randomly generates a random number between a big boy and a small boy inclusively
+*Type a small number and a big number and the outcome will be a random number between those numbers*

-1) type a small integer
+1. type a small integer
-2) type a big integer
+2. type a big integer
-3) enjoy
+3. enjoy

-Timothy Wu
+*Timothy Wu (block 4)*